 MITRE is a government-funded research organization based in Bedford, MA, and McLean, VA.
 The company was spun out of MIT in 1958 and has been involved in a range of commercial and top secret projects for a range of agencies.
 These included the development of the FAA air traffic control system and the AWACS airborne radar system.
 MITRE has a substantial cybersecurity practice funded by the National Institute of Standards and Technology (NIST).

 (Interestingly, MITRE is not an acronym, though some thought it stood for Massachusetts Institute of Technology Research and Engineering.
 The name is the creation of James McCormack, an early board member, who wanted a name that meant nothing, but sounded evocative.)

-The goal is to create a comprehensive list of known adversary tactics and techniques used during a cyberattack.
+The goal of the Mitre security initiative is to create a comprehensive list of known adversary tactics and techniques used during a cyberattack.
 Open to government, education, and commercial organizations, it should be able to collect a wide, and hopefully exhaustive, range of attack stages and sequences.
 MITRE ATT&CK is intended to create a standard taxonomy to make communications between organizations more specific.

-Figure 2: The MITRE ATT&CK Matrix shows the tactics in an attack across the top, and individual techniques down each column.
+Figure 2: The Mitre Enterprise ATT&CK Matrix shows the tactics in an attack across the top, and individual techniques down each column.

 It’s not necessary for an attacker to use all eleven tactics across the top of the matrix.
 Rather, the attacker will use the minimum number of tactics to achieve their objective, as it’s more efficient and provides less chance of discovery.
 In this attack (shown in Figure 3), the adversary performs Initial Access to the credentials of the CEO’s administrative assistant using a spear phishing link delivered in an email.
 Once they have the admin’s credentials, the attacker will look for a remote system in the Discovery stage.